roberta-davidson/Robbis-pipeline-for-modern-shotgun-data/README.md

   --vcf IncaModern.vcf.gz \
   --maf 0.01 \
   --allow-no-sex \ #PLINK removes individuals without sex assignment by default so always using this flag ensures you keep them.
-  --make-bed \
+  --keep-allele-order \ #ALWAYS use this option otherwise plink will flip allele order by default --make-bed \
   --out IncaModern
 ```